 How to Prevent Fuel Contamination

-These steps can protect your engine and save money.
+These are some of the measures that you can take to prevent damage to your engine and save money.

 FAQs

-Fuel contamination happens when water, dirt, or the wrong fuel mixes with petrol or diesel, affecting engine performance.
+Fuel contamination occurs when water, dirt or the wrong type of fuel is mixed with petrol or diesel, that can impact on the performance of the engine.

-Drain the tank, clean the system, replace filters if needed, and refill with clean fuel.
+Drain, clean, replace filters, if necessary, and refill tank with clean fuel.

-No, driving can make the damage worse and increase repair costs.
+No, driving can aggravate and expand the damage and the repair costs.

 Visit Wrong Fuel Recovers for practical advice on fuel recovery and vehicle care.